kolibri/chessbots/devblog/2018-08-05-soldered-motor-board-and-nfc-testing.md

-# The prototype

-## Test 1: Controlling Wheels 2018-06-26

-### Target: Have a movable robot.

-Wiring & Parts: Mostly the same as here: https://tutorials-raspberrypi.de/raspberry-pi-roboter-bausatz-zusammenbau/ Currently the rpbi is powered via an external usb cable, not by the batteries.

-### Code:

-See /javascript/

----

-## Test 2: Soldered board for motor controls and some nfc testing 2018-08-05
+# 2018-08-05 Test 2: Soldered board for motor controls and some nfc testing

 Soldered the motor controls.
 Is a lot more work than expected.
 Layout takes something about 2-3 hours.
 Soldering itself 3-4 hours.
 Also two hands are not enough for this job.
 Lucky me did not care about rotation of L293D until it was soldered.
 But I placed it correctly.
 (50-50 change).